Heckie75/voltcraft-sem-6000/README.md

 Unfortunately the device doesn't store the power-on time by itself (in comparison to the Voltcraft SEM-3600BT).
-That's why I store the starting time for statistics in one of the fields meant for reduced price fields.
-Therefore, you can't activated reduced price mode and statistics.
+That's why I store the starting time for statistics in one of the fields meant for reduced price.
+Therefore, you can't activate reduced price mode and statistics in parallel.
 Statistics only work if reduced price mode is deactivated and vice versa.

 ### Start statistics